PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

 phone battery lifeUnfortunately, no battery lives forever.
 However, there are some tricks and techniques that you may use to maximize its life.

 • Don’t let your battery completely drain out.
 Many people fully discharge and recharge a phone, thinking that it will help the battery last longer.
-However, the lower the battery goes, the more current it draws out – causing the battery life to decrease.
+However, the lower the battery goes, the more current it draws out – causing the battery longevity to decrease.
 This is why you should not be afraid to recharge when it’s at 40%.

 • Turn off typing sounds and vibration notifications.
 These features consume battery over time, so if you personally don’t have a particular use for them, make sure to turn them off.